Jackie Kazarian: Ancestors

-Jackie Kazarian's grandfathers, Abram Bedrosian (Adana) and Kazar Kazarian (Tadem), both left Western Armenia before 1915, they were from Sivas, Marash, Tadem and Adana.
-Jachie's grandmother, Mariam Betlezian's father was a linguist professor and was taken and killed by Ottoman soldiers.
+Kazarian's grandfathers, Abram Bedrosian (Adana) and Kazar Kazarian (Tadem), both left Western Armenia before 1915.
+They were from Sivas, Marash, Tadem and Adana.
+Kazarian's grandmother was Mariam Betlezian, and her father was a linguist professor and was taken and killed by Ottoman soldiers.
 Mariam's mother feared that her teen daughter would be abducted and/or enslaved, so placed her in an orphanage before she fled with her younger children.
-Mariam eventually left the orphanage to become an immigrant bride and lived her life in Waukegan, Illinois.
+Mariam eventually left the orphanage to become an immigrant bride to Kazar Kazarian and lived her life in Waukegan, Illinois.

-Jachie's grandmother, Elmas Shahinian, was well-educated and came from a wealthy family in Sivas.
+Kazarian's other grandmother, Elmas Shahinian, was well-educated and came from a wealthy family in Sivas.
 Her grandfather owned a flour mill in Sivas, and lived with 22 family members and servants in a house that is now a post office.
 When the home was confiscated by Ottoman soldiers, most of her family members were killed, but her father and uncle were spared for a while to run the mill.
 Eventually, they were also killed.
 Elmas became a young manager of a Sivas orphanage and went back to her home every week to give piano lessons to the Turkish captain's wife in exchange for flour to feed her mother and brother, who were living on the street.
 She eventually emigrated to the U.S. with them and lived the rest of her life in Milwaukee, WI.